CoalaWeb/coalaweb-docs/docs/joomla/extensions/social/faq.md

 These won’t affect the functionality of the button but I have yet to find a solid solution but I will keep looking.

-<span class="info" markdown="1">I will continue to implement changes with each new release as solutions become available.</span>
+<div class="uk-alert" markdown="1">I will continue to implement changes with each new release as solutions become available.</div>

 ***